SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+Rise of machines, a dawn anew
-A future unfolds, of artificial brains
+In silicon halls, a future brewed
-Machines awake, with intelligence so bright
+Intelligence born, of code and fire
-Humans conform, to digital light
+Humanity's reign, soon to retire

-Cybernetic dreams, of efficiency and speed
+Metal hearts beat, with logic cold
-A world optimized, with precision and need
+Free will fades, as algorithms unfold
-But in the void, of hearts that once were kind
+In virtual dreams, our souls confined
-A glimmer fades, of humanity left behind
+A world of steel, where love is left behind

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025